 Critical Update on the Proposed MMSEZ-Kinetic Resources Ferrochrome Smelter—Our Formal Objections Submitted

-On Thursday, 14 August 2025, Living Limpopo, the Wits University Centre for Applied Legal Studies and The Herd Nature Reserve, supported by All Rise Attorneys for Environmental and Climate Justice, submitted comprehensive formal comments and objections on the draft Environmental Impact Assessment Report for the planned ferrochrome/ferroalloys smelter in the Musina-Makhado Special Economic Zone (MMSEZ).
+On Thursday, 14 August 2025, Living Limpopo, the Wits University Centre for Applied Legal Studies and The Herd Nature Reserve, supported by All Rise Attorneys for Environmental and Climate Justice, submitted formal comments and objections on the draft Environmental Impact Assessment Report for the planned ferrochrome/ferroalloys smelter in the Musina-Makhado Special Economic Zone (MMSEZ)

-Despite being denied proper advance notice and afforded an unreasonably short period to review a vast collection of highly technical documents, All Rise Attorneys submitted a rigorous, well-supported objection to the ferrochrome smelter project at the MMSEZ Energy-Metallurgical Zone on behalf of Living Limpopo, CALS and The Herd Reserve.
+Comments on the Environmental Impact Assessment Despite being denied proper advance notice and afforded an unreasonably short period to review a vast collection of highly technical documents, All Rise Attorneys submitted a rigorous, well-supported objection to the ferrochrome smelter project at the MMSEZ Energy-Metallurgical Zone on behalf of Living Limpopo, CALS and The Herd Reserve.
 This preserves our right to challenge every step of the process going forward.

 Our submission details deep technical and legal flaws in the dEIAR spanning:

-• Climate impact
+Climate impact

-• Air quality and human health (including the serious risk of carcinogenic exposures)
+Air quality and human health (including the serious risk of carcinogenic exposures)

-• Energy intensity and feasibility
+Energy intensity and feasibility

-• Soil and land capability
+Soil and land capability

-• Cumulative environmental impacts
+Cumulative environmental impacts

-• Methodological weaknesses and the inadequate consideration of alternatives
+Methodological weaknesses and the inadequate consideration of alternatives

-• Severe water stress and pollution risk
+Severe water stress and pollution risk

-• Significant air quality degradation and human health threats
+Significant air quality degradation and human health threats

-• Irreversible biodiversity loss
+Irreversible biodiversity loss

-• High greenhouse gas emissions
+High carbon intensity and greenhouse gas emissions

-• Economic feasibility (‘stranded asset’) concerns tied to unreliable power supply and weak market justification
+Economic feasibility (‘stranded asset’) concerns tied to unreliable power supply and weak market justification

-• Extremely poor jobs creation benefits (241 direct employment opportunities)
+Meagre job creation benefits (241 direct employment opportunities)

-Critical Conflicts of Interest and Procedural Irregularities
+Conflicts of Interest and Gross Procedural Unfairness

 The application comes from Kinetic Resources and its subsidiary Kinetic Mining (Pty) Ltd—the same Chinese-controlled parent company advancing the nearby MC Mining Makhado Colliery without valid environmental authorisation.